MWS STAFF

 JOSH OLSEN, Co-Founder & Program Director Emeritus

-COLIN Burdsall, Program Director
+COLIN BURDSALL, Program Director

-HAYDEN SIMON, Operations Manager
+HAYDEN SIMON, Operations & Admissions Manager

 I spent my childhood roaming the rolling green hills of Central Kentucky, splashing around in creeks, chasing lightning bugs and camping with my family.
 Early on, I shared my love for the outdoors as a camp counselor at summer camps and taking my younger sibling on mini adventures.
 My intro to much wilder places happened a bit later in life during a NOLS semester in Patagonia where I became captivated with place-based learning and gained a larger sense of what it means to be a human on this earth.
 I followed this passion into my bachelor’s degree, Environmental Sustainability at the U of Kentucky and Universidad Veritas in Costa Rica.
 Since college, I have led MCC trail crews in the woods, plains and, mountains of MT, ID, WY, and the Dakotas, including a summer working on remote trails in the Bob Marshall Wilderness.
 It was there that I fell in love with Montana’s landscape and empowering young adults to do beautifully challenging things.

-2025 FIELD STAFF
+FIELD STAFF

 Growing up in a family that didn’t sit still, I had the pleasure of getting outside from a young age.
 Whether through a road trip across the West or just a good night in the woods, I have grown to love being outside and exploring our wild spaces.
 I moved to Montana 10 years ago and have come to love just about everything this beautiful state has to offer.
 Through backpacking, rafting, and climbing, I have slowly tried to find my way into all of the beautiful nooks and crannies that the big sky has to offer.
 My years as a raft guide, snowboard instructor, and recreationist have brought me so much joy helping people explore the outdoors.
 The opportunity to bring anyone and everyone into our natural world is second to none.
 Helping folks to find places they can connect to and continue to explore continues to get me stoked on outdoor education and empowering others outdoors.